JustUtahCoders/comunidades-unidas-internal/README.md

 ## Deployments

 This project is hosted by [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
-To deploy the code, simply merge a pull request to master, which will automatically trigger a deployment via [Travis CI](https://travis-ci.org/).
+To deploy the code, simply merge a pull request to main, which will automatically trigger a deployment via [Travis CI](https://travis-ci.org/).
 You can see all current and previous deployments at https://travis-ci.org/JustUtahCoders/comunidades-unidas-internal.

 ## Database Migrations